nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 #### 3.4.3 Finding general events: `g/`
-You can find the general events that match with your keywords too!
+You can find the general events that match your keywords too!

 <div markdown="block" class="alert alert-info">